-- Justice of the High Court of Australia.
-This is an edited version of the Lucinda Lecture delivered virtually at Monash University on 2 August 2022.
-The author acknowledges the considerable assistance of Arlette Regan in the preparation of this article.
-Errors and misconceptions remain with the author. - 1 Graham v Minister for Immigration and Border Protection (2017) 263 CLR 1, 24 [39] (Kiefel CJ, Bell, Gageler, Keane, Nettle and Gordon JJ) ('Graham').
+Graham v Minister for Immigration and Border Protection (2017) 263 CLR 1 at 24 [39] (Kiefel CJ, Bell, Gageler, Keane, Nettle and Gordon JJ) ('Graham').

-The article is intended to be both principled and practical.
-Constitutional law has developed a reputation for being complex, and at times, impenetrable.
-Judges, practitioners and the academy all have a role in ensuring that the law, and developments in constitutional law, are principled, coherent and clear.
-It is also fitting to provide some practical guidance about shaping Australian constitutional law having regard to the history of the title of the Lucinda Lecture.
-Lucinda was the yacht on which the constitutional Drafting Committee undertook to combine the drafting of the Constitution with 'a brief holiday' over the 1891 Easter long weekend.2 As it turned out, the conditions on the yacht were not entirely conducive to the task at hand, with poor weather resulting in a number of passengers suffering seasickness.3 The Drafting Committee might have benefitted from some practical guidance about the best conditions for drafting our Constitution.
-This article seeks to provide some practical guidance about the best conditions for interpreting our Constitution.
+Constitution with "a brief holiday" over the 1891 Easter long weekend2.
+As it turned out, the conditions on the yacht were not entirely conducive to the task at hand, with poor weather resulting in a number of passengers suffering seasickness3.
+The Drafting Committee might have benefitted from some practical guidance about the best conditions for drafting our Constitution.
+This article seeks to provide some practical guidance about the best condition.
 That task is assisted by reference to, and a proper understanding of, three threads running through the fabric of Australian constitutional law: facts, the framework - the wider legal context - and judicial method.